Jump toUpdate content

 The following subcommands are used with the

-req: This subcommand specifies to use the X.509 certificate signing request (CSR) management.
+req: This subcommand specifies the use of the X.509 certificate signing request (CSR) management.

-newkey rsa: 4096: This subcommand specifies to create a new key and certificate at the same time using a 4096 bit long RSA key.
+newkey rsa: 4096: This subcommand specifies the creation of a new key and certificate at the same time using a 4096 bit long RSA key.

 nodes: This option tells OpenSSL to skip the securisation of the certificate using a passphrase.

 keyout: This subcommand defines the location and file name of the private key file